chromium/chromium/docs/transcripts/wuwt-e03-content.md

 else.

 06:11 SHARON: That makes sense.
 You also mentioned that Chrome is dependent on content.
-And when I first started working on Chrome as an intern, I had - it told to me so many times because I couldn't remember that Chrome can depend on content, but not the other way around.
+And when I first started working on Chrome as an intern, I had it told to me so many times, because I couldn't remember, that Chrome can depend on content, but not the other way around.
 So can you tell us a bit about this layering, and why it's there?